 Some non-U.S. companies may also consider accessing the U.S. capital markets through a "direct listing."
 Direct listing transactions allow a private company to go public and have its shares trade on a U.S. national securities exchange without an underwritten IPO.
 Direct listings provide many of the traditional benefits of a classic IPO, including access to the public markets for future capital raises, and may be relatively less expensive to execute than an IPO due to the lack of underwriters' commissions.
 One primary motivation for companies utilizing direct listings is to allow existing shareholders, usually employees and early investors, to be able to realize liquidity for their otherwise illiquid stake in the company, through an immediately available public market post-listing often without the lock-up periods typically required by underwriters in a traditional IPO.

 Despite certain advantages, direct listings are not a particularly viable path of going public for all companies.
 A successful direct listing likely requires a well-known, established private company (with a relatively large existing stockholder base) that does not require the underwriter-driven price discovery or marketing efforts undertaken in a traditional IPO.
 Going public via direct listing also requires an Exchange Act registration statement to be declared effective by the SEC, with disclosure requirements similar to that of an IPO, and can often take a similar amount of time to consummate.
 While underwriters are not involved in direct listings, the company will often have financial advisors participate in the process who will require the same or similar protections as underwriters in an IPO and will also receive compensation.
 Upon listing, the company becomes subject to the reporting and governance requirements applicable to publicly-traded companies, including periodic reporting requirements under the Exchange Act and governance requirements of the applicable stock exchange.

 Previously, direct listings were only available for secondary sales of stock held by existing shareholders, but recent stock exchange rule changes approved by the SEC allowed for primary offerings in direct listings subject to certain conditions, including that the opening auction price upon listing fall within the price range established by the company in the registration statement.
 However, there has been a lack of primary direct listings despite the rules permitting them, with market participants often citing the reluctance of companies and advisors to pursue primary direct listings with the specific price range limitations under the current rules.
-The NYSE and NASDAQ filed additional proposed rule changes to allow the opening auction in primary direct listings to proceed even if the opening auction price is outside of the price range established by the company in its registration statement, but these proposed rule changes have yet to be adopted by the SEC.
+In response to these conceners, both the NYSE and NASDAQ relaxed the pricing limitations by allowing the opening auction price to be up to 20% below or 80% above the price range included in the effective registration statement, subject to certain conditions.